ihmeuw/covid-model-seiir-pipeline/docs/index.md

 want to run the splicer to create infections and deaths from the ODE compartments, remove the `--run-splicer` flag.

+If you *only* want to run a forecast version off of a previous regression version, remove the `--regression-version` flag after you have created a forecast version tagging a specific regression version.

 You can view the status of the workflow and individual tasks in the workflow by viewing the Jobmon database.
 Instructions for accessing the permanent Jobmon database are [here](https://hub.ihme.washington.edu/display/DataScience/Jobmon+Release+Notes) under the 10/7/2019 release notes.

-### Scripts
+## Core Components

 The main scripts used in the pipeline are stored in `executors`.
-They are briefly described below.
+They represent sections of the pipeline and are briefly described below.

 #### Run